chakrasista25-code/uk-pension-rag-assistant/README.md

   for faithfulness, answer relevance, and context precision metrics
 - **Persistence**: ChromaDB resets each Colab session — production would use a persistent vector store (Pinecone, Weaviate, or self-hosted Chroma)
-- **Agentic layer**: next version adds a LangGraph agent for multi-step query handling and explicit human-in-the-loop escalation for ambiguous queries
+- **Agentic layer**: see `02_pension_agent.ipynb` — LangGraph agent with
+  classification, conditional routing, confidence scoring, and human-in-the-loop escalation across three trigger paths

 ---